 My home away from home, Los Angeles, was good to me for many years.
 I still enjoy returning to my old stomping grounds several times a year to visit my favorite spots and discover new gems.
 LA is always full of pleasant surprises, and ones that you just shouldn’t keep to yourself!
 Here are my recommendations for places to eat, shop, and explore in and around the City of Angels.

-There’s no shortage of excellent eats in LA — you just need to know where to find them.
+There’s no shortage of excellent eats in LA, and foodies from all across the country will happily fork out for flights to Los Angeles just to dig their forks into them!
 One of my favorite spots to eat any time of day is Farmshop in Santa Monica.
 Located in the delightful Brentwood Country Mart, Farmshop is a restaurant, bakery, and market that focuses on locally sourced, innovative cooking (I regularly dream about their avocado hummus…yum!).
 A relative newcomer to the LA dining scene, Café Birdie serves up artfully prepared dishes (pork cheek ragu, anyone?) and cocktails (the “Forget Me Not” is truly unforgettable) in a chic setting.
 Of course, I can’t leave out the place that fed me all through grad school – El Pollo Inka in Gardena.
 From killer pisco sours to mouth-watering lomo saltado, this is the place to go for affordable Peruvian comfort food.
 If you’re in the mood for Ethiopian food, head to Messob on Fairfax.
 You can also swing into one of the nearby Ethiopian markets to pick up some snacks for later.

 I’ve found some of the best vintage pieces in my closet and décor items in my home while living in and visiting LA.
 The iconic Rose Bowl Flea Market is a great place to score vintage clothes and housewares at great prices.
 Avalon Vintage in Highland Park is packed with great vintage clothes, shoes, records and more.
 Tortoise General Store on Abbott Kinney (Venice’s main drag) is a beautifully curated Japanese housewares store and art gallery where I’ve purchased everything from vintage kokeshi dolls to stunning indigo textiles.
 Nickey Kehoe has a gorgeous home goods shop in East LA that boasts a superb selection of vintage and designer textiles, art, and other accouterments from around the world.